DanielFM0/TM-Group-Project/README.md

 ## Documentation
 A reference list for sources used can be found in the report, FinalReport.pdf in this repository.
 All the code used can be found in the functions.py file.
+You can also find a powerpoint of our presentation given during class.
+The repository can be found here: https://github.com/DanielFM0/TM-Group-Project.

 ## Data Sources